Common sense ideas when it comes to hiring a lawyer for your workers compensation case:

 - What is the percentage of your practice devoted to Workers Compensation Law?
 (100%)

 - How many years experience do you have in Workers Compensation?
-(25 YEARS)
+(OVER 60 YEARS COMBINED EXPERIENCE)

 - Do you have attorneys in your firm to assist me in a civil claim, if my work injury was caused through the negligence of an outside company or person?
-(YES, WITH 23 YEARS EXPERIENCE)
+(YES, WITH >60 YEARS COMBINED EXPERIENCE)

 - Will I be provided with information in writing, such as fee agreements and the forms I sign?
 (YES)

 - Will I receive a copy of my medical records as they are received?
 (YES)